 You will see possible options you can do with internet, but click on “Continue with limited setup“.
 Otherwise, you won’t be able to create local account in the next step and Windows 10 will force you to login with Microsoft account.

-Step 3: Create New Account
+Step 3: Create First Account in Windows 10

 After creating the password, Windows 10 will ask you to setup 3 security questions.
 Select 3 security questions of your choice and save your answers by clicking Next.

-Step 4: Configure Privacy, Activity History and Cortana settings
+Step 4: Configure Privacy and Cortana settings

 It’s time to configure your Privacy settings.
 Select desired settings by enabling or disabling switches and click Accept.